adambarry/Flexboss/README.md

 </div>
 ```

-The core CSS classes of the grid are:
+The core CSS classes of the grid system are:
 - `grid`: A class name representing flex-container elements, which are only used as containers for `grid-cell` elements, i.e. the `grid` elements don't have any content of their own.
 - `grid-cell`: A class name representing flex-item elements, which are charactarized by sharing the space of the parent `grid` with its `grid-cell` siblings and have content of their own.
 - `grid--`: An optional block modifier namespace exclusively for `grid` elements, which is used to modify the general behavior of the child `grid-cell` elements of the `grid` element to which the modifier class is applied.